npg70/galbreath-old/sources/campbeltown-whisky-an-encyclopaedia.md

 ## Pages 106-107

+ Regarding [Catherine Galbreath](/people/galbreath-catherine-1788.md), b.
+1788.
+There is some dispute on if she used Galbreath or Galbraith.

 > Samuel Greenless...
 He was one of 11 children born to
 > James Greenlees, farmer, and Catherine Galbraith.
 There were
 > native, Gaelic-speaking Galbraiths in Kintyre, but Catharine